curlpipe/rsflex/README.md

 # Installation

+## Handy AUR package
+rsflex is on the AUR under the name of `rsflex` you can install it by doing: `yay -S rsflex`

+## Buliding rsflex manually

 Here is what you have to have if you wish to have the full experience of rsflex:

  - A modern installation of the rust compiler and cargo `rustup`